 The Farmers’ Almanac also warned of an exceptionally active tornado season in the Midwest during the spring of 2008.
 Just as predicted, a record-breaking number of deadly twisters — more than 700 in all — descended on the region between February and early May.

 “Trusted because it’s so darn accurate” was how one State of Maine website described the Farmers’ Almanac 2008 winter predictions.
-On this site, http://www.maine.gov/rfac/rfac_snow.shtml the author compared our predictions with actual storms, and the Farmers’ Almanac predictions were right on the money!
+At the The Maine Cooperative Snow Survey, the author compared our predictions with actual storms, and the Farmers’ Almanac predictions were right on the money!

 In its 2008 edition, the Farmers’ Almanac forecasted an extra chilly winter for the eastern half of the country, but somewhat mild west of the Mississippi River.
 The accuracy of that prediction was borne out by the heavier-than-normal snow that pounded most of New England and the Great Lakes region.